contraomnese/Coffee/README.md

-# ☕ CoffeApp

 ## 📋 About
-**CoffeApp** — A mobile app developed as part of a test project.
+**CoffeeApp** — A mobile app developed as part of a test project.
 It allows users to register, select one of the available coffee shops on the map, and place an order.
 The project includes authorization, map navigation, displaying a list of shops, and placing an order.

 ## Auth
 <p align="center">